piagja/cats-api/README.md

 # Cats Random Image

-This repository is only for training purpose
+This repository is only for training purpose.